telerik/winforms-docs/menus/menu/getting-started.md

 {{endregion}}

-1. Go to the Design View of the form and select the 'New' menu item.
+30\.
+Go to the Design View of the form and select the 'New' menu item.

-1. In the __Properties__ window, click the events toolbar button.
+31\.
+In the __Properties__ window, click the events toolbar button.

-1. Double-click the __Click__ event.
+32\.
+Double-click the __Click__ event.

-1. Replace the automatically-generated event handler with this code:
+33\.
+Replace the automatically-generated event handler with this code:
-            #_[C#]_

 {{source=..\SamplesCS\Menus\Menu\MenuGettingStarted.cs region=clickHandler}}
 {{source=..\SamplesVB\Menus\Menu\MenuGettingStarted.vb region=clickHandler}}